 SECOND WAVE TAKES ITS TOLL

-Now, with more surges of COVID gripping the United States, Dr. Heist says things aren’t getting any easier.
-“We are trying to maintain all the resources that we need, and the staffing that we need, in order to keep the clinical trials going so our patients can continue to enroll in them,” she remarked.
+When the second wave hit later in 2020, more surges of COVID gripped the United States.
+Dr. Heist says that didn’t make things any easier.
+“We are trying to maintain all the resources that we need, and the staffing that we need, in order to keep the clinical trials going so our patients can continue to enroll in them,” she remarked at the time.
 “Certainly, in the immediate couple of months coming up, it looks to be very, very trying times.”

-And even when we do get to the light at the end of the COVID tunnel, Dr. Heist says these delays in cancer research will have created a lot of uncertainty.
+And even if COVID becomes less of a health concern someday, Dr. Heist says these delays in cancer research will have created a lot of uncertainty.
 “Even when you make up time, you can’t create lost time.
 I think we all feel a sense of urgency in the cancer world, where we know that frankly, today is too late.
 We needed things discovered yesterday.”

 MONEY HARD TO COME BY